DavidWells/davidwells.io-v1/content/blog/2016-04-07-what-is-postcss.md

 [Babel](http://babeljs.io/) lets you transpile the future specification of JavaScript (ES2015 a.k.a ES6) into browser-friendly ES5 JavaScript.
 Meaning, you can write future JavaScript today!

 PostCSS is very similar.
-It parses your CSS, turns it into the raw AST (abstract syntax tree) then performs transformations to the css that today's browsers will understand and render!
+It parses your CSS, turns it into the raw AST (abstract syntax tree) then performs transformations to the CSS that today's browsers will understand and render!

 One such transformation, Using the [CSSNext plugin with PostCSS](https://github.com/MoOx/postcss-cssnext), allows you to write CSS4 (the future standard of CSS) today!